bitcoin-api/bitcoin-api/README.md

 ### /addresses

-#### POST - Create Bitcoin Address
+#### POST - Create or Get Bitcoin Address
 This endpoint creates a new bitcoin address that can be used to deposit bitcoins.
-A new address will be generated once the old one is has bitcoin sent to it.
+A new address will be generated once the old one has bitcoin sent to it.
 If the address value is `null`, there are currently no new addresses available and you must try again later.

-**Note:**
-If you don't deposit bitcoin
-to your address before it expires, that address will be reclaimed by Bitcoin-Api meaning you will not be able to access any bitcoin sent to that address.
-Bitcoin-Api will never expire an address that already has bitcoin sent to it.

 ##### Authorization